jonathanthomas83/jonathanthomas83.github.io/_portfolio/intellectual-property-office-admin.md

 date: 2015-01-12 00:00:00 +0000
 timescale: "April 2015 &mdash; December 2015"
 layout: portfolio-page
-leading_text: "Lead UX designer in a team of developers, testers and analysts, tasked with creating a strategy and framework for a newly designed system that will replace a thirty year old mainframe system."
+leading_text: "Lead UX designer in a team of developers, testers and analysts, tasked with creating a strategy, framework and design for a newly designed system that will replace a thirty year old mainframe system."
 image_project: "ipo-admin"
+portfolio_image: "workshop-1"
 main_image: "head-1"
 categories: jekyll update
 ---